6 min read

 Under federal emotional support animal laws, ESAs are “assistance animals” (not pets) kept in housing to help a person with a disability.

 ESAs don’t have to be trained to perform specific tasks, unlike service animals under the Americans with Disabilities Act, ADA.
 Their role is to provide therapeutic benefits that alleviate disability symptoms.
+But for individuals who need task-trained support, especially for conditions like PTSD, a psychiatric service dog letter may be required instead.

 In housing, ESAs are evaluated under the FHA, which treats assistance animals differently from pets.